rafaelrsi22/users-crud/README.md

 ## What is it ?

-This is a app to show Docker + MySQL + Express.js integration, using mysql2 npm package, if you want to see more about the dependencies look into package.json.
+This is a app to show Docker + MySQL + Express.js integration with a REST api, using mysql2 npm package, if you want to see more about the dependencies look into package.json.

 This app is a simple CRUD (Create, Read, Update, Delete) system with a list of users that you can update, change his name, and also change his profile.